FOREX-Dollar index hits 2-month high after U.S. job data

 helping to prompt the Bank of Japan to ease its policy for two

-months in a row - something it had not done for nearly a decade.
+months in a row -- something it had not done for nearly a

 RANGE BREAK?